larissabarker/Monkey-hear-monkey-do-what-An-application-of-ABRs-for-hypothesis-testing/README.md

-# Monkey-hear-monkey-do-what-An-application-of-ABRs-for-hypothesis-testing
+# Monkey hear, monkey do what?
+An application of Automated Behavioural Response systems for hypothesis testing in the world’s smallest monkey

 This repository contains the code used to perform the analysis in the manuscript titled "Monkey hear, monkey do what?
 An application of Automated Behavioural Response systems for hypothesis testing in the world’s smallest monkey"

-Theses datasets contains the behavioural responses (vocalisations, fleeing, eating and vigilance) of pygmy marmosets to various audio playback treatments (avian predator vocalisations, human speech, motor boats and control audios) in order to test two behavioural hypotheses.
+Theses datasets contain the behavioural responses (vocalisations, fleeing, eating and vigilance) of pygmy marmosets to various audio playback treatments (avian predator vocalisations, human speech, motor boats and control audios) in order to test two behavioural hypotheses.

 <br />